English

 A brain injury is unique to the individual, no two brain injuries are exactly alike !

 The consequences are different for everyone.
 Some people may only have one complaint, others more.
 How the injury manifests can also vary greatly.
-There is often a combination of injury and residual skills, remaining knowledge and understanding (intelligence), thinking ability (cognition), behavior and personality,
+There is often a combination of injury and residual skills, remaining knowledge and understanding (intelligence), thinking ability (cognition), behavior and personality, which is very individual.

 BREAKING NEWS!!